 AmbioDisk™ is our 4th generation amniotic membrane (AM) technology - a sutureless, overlay AM disk for the office-based or surgical treatment of the ocular surface.

 The 15mm AmbioDisk configuration is available in both the Ambio2™ (35 microns thick) and Ambio5® (100+ microns thick) technologies.
-Our new 9mm diameter version is available in the Ambio2 option.
+Our new 9mm and 12mm diameter versions are available in the Ambio2 option only.

 - Non-Healing Epithelial Defects